Espino’s arm, bat lead Nationals over skidding Mets 2-1

 The Mets will retire No. 36 in honor of Jerry Koosman prior to Saturday’s game.
 The left-handed Koosman went 140-137 with a 3.09 ERA and 1,799 strikeouts in 12 seasons with the club and won the 1969 World Series clincher.
 He was dealt by the Mets to the Minnesota Twins in 1978.

 Koosman ranks second in team history in starts, complete games, innings pitched and shutouts, third in wins and seventh in ERA.
 His number is the sixth retired by the Mets and the third worn by a member of the 1969 champions, joining manager Gil Hodges (14) and ace Tom Seaver (41).
-Hall of Fame catcher Mike Piazza (31), original Mets manager Casey Stengel (37) alos had their numbers retired.
+Hall of Fame catcher Mike Piazza (31), original Mets manager Casey Stengel (37) also had their numbers retired.
 Jackie Robinson (42) had his number retired by every team in the majors.

 TRAINER’S ROOM